 What you need to do to prepare for laser hair removal treatment

-Now that summer is right around the corner, it’s time to book our appointments and get ready for a summer of socialising.
+Now that summer is in full swing, it’s time to book our appointments and get ready for socialising.

 And laser hair removal is here to provide a solution!
 A few friends had laser hair removal last summer and raved about the process.
 A stress-free summer after just a few sessions seems worth the price tag.